-Tusán (Chinese Peruvians) and nikkei (Japanese Peruvians) first immigrated to Peru in the 19th century (see p.
-6 of History and Myth) as indentured workers on plantations, railroads, and in mines.
+Tusán (Chinese Peruvians) and nikkei (Japanese Peruvians) first immigrated to Peru in the 19th century (see History and Myth) as indentured workers on plantations, railroads, and in mines.
 Subsequent waves of East Asian immigrants moved to Peru throughout the 20th and 21st centuries.
 Notably, Alberto and Keiko Fujimori are Peruvians of Japanese descent.